Nosto/wiki-docs/apis/graphql-an-introduction/graphql-using-queries/graphql-querying-category-merchandising-products.md

 ## Event handling

-Graphql calls using CMP methods are treated as a category view by default.
-This behavior can be changed by including skipVCEvent: true into the graphql request.
-All product URLs on a category page must be appended with #nosto\_cmp fragment.
-An example of such a product URL would be www.test-store.com/product1#nosto\_cmp where #nosto\_cmp is the added fragment.
+Graphql calls using Category Merchandising methods are treated as a category view by default.
+This behavior can be changed by including `skipVCEvent: true` into the graphql request.
+All product URLs on a category page must be appended with `#nosto\_cmp` fragment.
+An example of such a product URL would be `www.test-store.com/product1#nosto\_cmp` where `#nosto\_cmp` is the added fragment.

 ## Pagination